Welcome and thank you for your membership consideration for United Community of Homeschoolers Unlimited!!

 What is third option accountability?

 In our state homeschoolers are required to fall under ONE of the THREE spheres of homeschooling to be considered compliant with the state Law.
-Third option homeschooling Section 59-65-47 is the most least evasive and many homeschoolers prefer this options.
+Third option homeschooling Section 59-65-47 is the least invasive and many homeschoolers prefer this option.

 I’ve heard the terminology of “homeschooling umbrella.”
 Is this the same as ‘accountability association?’